sparkfun/SparkFun_RTK_Firmware/docs/repair.md

 Secure the dome in place using four *small* screws.

-Replace the silicon boot around the device.
+Replace the silicone boot around the device.

 Power on the RTK Facet and take outside to confirm SIV reaches above ~20 satellites and HPA is below ~1.0m.